Lemony Yellow Split Pea Recipe

 - Add the yellow split peas and stir until they’re well coated with oil.

-- When the split peas are done, season to taste with salt and fresh ground black pepper and add 1 T minced fresh ginger root, 1 T lemon zest, and 1/4 cup lemon juice.
+- When the split peas are done, season to taste with salt and fresh ground black pepper.

-- Stir into the split peas, then cover again and let it rest 10-15 minutes.
+- Then add 1 T minced fresh ginger root, 1 T lemon zest, and 1/4 cup lemon juice, stir into the split peas, cover again and let it rest 10-15 minutes.

 - If you like cilantro, chop up some while the split peas are resting.
 (The cilantro is completely optional, but it was good in this.)

-- Serve split peas with chopped cilantro if desired and additional lemon slices to squeeze on at the table.
+- Serve the yellow split peas with chopped cilantro if desired (or sliced green onion) and additional lemon slices to squeeze on at the table.

 Weekend Food Prep:

-Lemony Yellow Split Pea Side Dish is loaded with interesting flavors; skip the cilantro if you're not a fan.
+This Lemony Yellow Split Pea Recipe is loaded with interesting flavors.You can skip the cilantro if you're not a fan, or garnish the dish with thinly sliced green onion.

 Ingredients